ibm-cloud-docs/CDN/api.md

 Lists the origin paths for an existing mapping based on the `uniqueId`.

 * **Parameters**:
-  * `uniqueId`- (Required) Provide the uniqueId of the mapping for which you want to list origin paths.
+  * `uniqueId`- (Required) Provide the unique ID of the mapping for which you want to list origin paths.
 * **Return** - A collection of objects of type `SoftLayer_Container_Network_CdnMarketplace_Configuration_Mapping_Path`.

   [Origin path container](/docs/CDN?topic=CDN-path-origin-container)